Quasi-Conformal Convolution : A Learnable Convolution for Deep Learning on Simply Connected Open Surfaces: Introduction

-To summarize, the main contributions of this work are as follows: \begin{itemize} \item We provide a systematic and comprehensive definition of manifold convolution and parametrized manifold convolution, along with a theoretical investigation of their relationships. \item We introduce Quasi-Conformal Convolution (QCC) as a novel method for defining convolution on 2D Riemannian manifolds, encompassing a substantial subset of manifold convolutions. \item Building on the proposed Quasi-Conformal Convolution, we design the QCC layer for deep learning on Riemann surfaces, enabling a learnable convolution that adapts to the data rather than relying on a predefined, untrainable approach. \item We develop QCC Neural Networks that incorporate the designed QCC layer, making the model versatile for tasks such as classification and segmentation.
+To summarize, the main contributions of this work are as follows: \begin{itemize} \item We provide a systematic and comprehensive definition of manifold convolution and parametrized manifold convolution, along with a theoretical investigation of their relationships. \item {We propose Quasi-Conformal Convolution (QCC), a novel framework for defining convolution on simply-connected open surfaces.
+The QCC framework enables the Riemannian metric to be defined by a quasi-conformal mapping, providing a theoretical foundation for developing adaptive convolution on such surfaces.} \item {Building on Quasi-Conformal Convolution, we develop the QCC layer for deep learning on simply-connected open surfaces, enabling learnable convolution specifically tailored to the geometric structure of the input surface and the requirements of the given task.} \item We develop QCC Neural Networks that incorporate the designed QCC layer, making the model versatile for tasks such as classification and segmentation.
 Experiments demonstrate its advantages over related approaches. \end{itemize}